hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-mobile-test-harness.md

             <td>
                 Signed-off-by: Sheldon Regular <sheldon.regular@gmail.com>

-This PR will contain updates to the full suite of bc wallet tests to support changed in build 164
+Proof tests should now all pass for build 186 and up.
+Android still having issues on connectivity, but that is a separate issue, these proof tests will all pass on iOS.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-05-05 15:38:15 +0000 UTC
+        Created At 2022-05-26 21:21:15 +0000 UTC
     </div>
 </div>